This document provides an overview of Gateway API.

 forwardTorules of the

-Please refer to TLS details for a deep dive on TLS.
+Please refer to the TLS details guide for a deep dive on TLS.

 A number of extension points are provided in the API to provide flexibility in addressing the large number of use-cases that cannot be addressed by a general purpose API.